 The Ambassador Award embodies the Council’s philosophy of Respect.
 Understanding.
 Change.

-The 2018 Ambassador Awards will honor the people, institutions and endeavors whose work best exemplify how communities encourage understanding and acceptance of adults and children whose lives are affected by mental illness.
-This year, the New Jersey Governor’s Council on Mental Health Stigma is recognizing individual teachers, educational administrators and professional staff; public, private, charter and religious schools; educational programs and school organizations that have provided effective supports, services or programs that reduce the ways in which society stigmatizes people with mental illnesses.
+The 2018 Ambassador Awards honor the people, institutions and endeavors whose work best exemplify how communities encourage understanding and acceptance of adults and children whose lives are affected by mental illness.
+This year, the New Jersey Governor’s Council on Mental Health Stigma recognizes individual teachers, educational administrators and professional staff; public, private, charter and religious schools; educational programs and school organizations that have provided effective supports, services or programs that reduce the ways in which society stigmatizes people with mental illnesses.

 “Honoring School Based Professionals”